CloudCannon/rcc/README.md

 ### Rosey setup

-1. Install the following packages to your project and run `npm i`.
+1. Copy the following dependencies to your project's `package.json` and run `npm i`.

     `package.json`: